16 Types of Wedding Dress Embellishments Explained, From Embroidery to Beading

-Wedding gown embellishments are like adding sprinkles to ice cream: technically nonessential, but the ultimate finishing touch to the design.
-Elaborate beading and embroidery can bring richness and texture to plain wedding dress fabrics.
+Wedding dress embellishments are like adding sprinkles to ice cream: technically nonessential, but the ultimate finishing touch to the design.
+Embroidery and beading on a bridal dress can bring richness and texture to plain wedding dress fabrics.
 Iridescent sequins and glitter give gowns a decorative twinkle, while layers of fringe add flourish and movement.
 Some types of embellishments are also a way to tap into the latest wedding dress trends, even if you're trying not to come across as too trendy.
 And if you're dreaming of a custom look for your wedding day, embellishments will get the job done, since you can personalize your dress with details like beading or appliqués to ensure that you're wearing a truly one-of-a-kind design.

 Unless you're well-versed in wedding dress terminology, your head might be spinning with all of the technical lingo, but we've got you covered.
 This glossary outlines everything you need to know about the most popular types of bridal embellishments, including how and why they're often used on gowns.
-Brush up on the basics below before you shop for your own wedding dress.
+Brush up on the basics below before you shop for your own wedding dress with embellishments.

 In this article:

-- What Are the Most Popular Wedding Gown Embellishments?
+- What Are the Most Popular Wedding Dress Embellishments?

-What Are the Most Popular Wedding Gown Embellishments?
+What Are the Most Popular Wedding Dress Embellishments?

 Appliqués

-Hand-cut or laser-cut pieces of fabric that are sewn onto the dress.
-Lace appliqués are the most common type, typically in a floral design.
-Appliqués with beads sewn on top of the fabric are called "beaded appliqués," while other types of appliqués are embellished with additional embroidery using metallic or colorful thread.
+Appliqués are hand-cut or laser-cut pieces of fabric that are sewn onto a dress.
+Lace appliqués are the most common type and typically feature floral designs which are used to create floral wedding dresses.
+Appliqués with beads sewn on top of the fabric are called "beaded appliqués."
+Appliqués can also be embellished with additional embroidery using metallic or colorful thread.

 Beading

-Pieces of glass, crystal, gems, pearls or other iridescent material that have been glued or sewn onto the gown.
-Beads in ivory and silver colors are common for wedding gown embellishments, and the beads can vary in size and shape.
+A wedding dress with beading is one that features pieces of glass, crystals, gems, pearls or other iridescent materials that have been glued or sewn onto it.
+Beads in ivory and silver colors are common for wedding gown embellishments, and they can vary in size and shape.
 Because of the time it takes to sew beads onto a dress by hand, heavily beaded gowns come with a higher price tag—some beaded couture gowns require thousands of hours of work.
-Popular beaded embellishments include:
+Popular types of beading on a bridal dress include:

-- Crystal beads: Beads carved out of genuine transparent quartz.
-Swarovski crystals are highly regarded by many wedding dress designers for their quality and shimmer.
+- Crystal beads: These types of beads are carved out of genuine transparent quartz.
+Swarovski crystals are one of the most popular types of jewels for wedding dresses and are highly regarded by many designers for their quality and shimmer.

-- Pearl beads: Round or abstract beads made from pearls with an opaque, iridescent finish (often in white, but sometimes in blush, gray or other colors).
+- Pearl beads: Pearl beads for a wedding dress are round or abstract beads made from pearls with an opaque, iridescent finish (often in white, but sometimes in blush, gray or other colors).

 Border trim

-A type of wedding gown embellishment that is added along the edge of sleeves, necklines, skirt hems or along seams.
-Trims can be braided, scalloped, ruffled, embroidered, pleated, beaded or fringed.
+A border trim is a type of wedding gown embellishment added along the edge of sleeves, necklines, skirt hems or along seams.
+These trims can be braided, scalloped, ruffled, embroidered, pleated, beaded or fringed.

 Bows

-A popular bridal embellishment for bodices, skirts, straps and waist sashes.
+Bows are a popular bridal embellishment most commonly found on bodices, skirts, straps and waist sashes.
 Bows can be sewn into place or tied manually using ribbons.

 Buttons